sezoo-digital/Sezoo-on-github/README.md

 And this is another image file, this time in the image folder of the repository
 ![Image from image folder in the repository](https://github.com/sezoo-digital/Sezoo-on-github/blob/9d93971b7222b771787753f87e1563a8fc842d55/images/Towards%20better%20ends%20(1).png?raw=true)

+The next markdown sequence should create a line across the page

+---

+Term definitions
+---
 This is a term
 : And this would be the text that offers a definition of the term.
 I'll add some more text to see how the formatting works when the lines get longer than a single line on a rendered page.
 : This would be a second definition of the same term.

+However GitHub markdown doesn't support this Markdown syntax, and apparently I need to use the HTML commands directly...